Salicornia quinqueflora: Description

 Beaded glasswort, Salicornia quinqueflora, is a species of succulent, salt tolerant plant.
 It grows as a small shrub, with a lifecycle of several years – which is also known as a perennial lifecycle.
 They are normally found near salt water bodies (along the coast or estuaries) and grow in a mat form along the ground.
 The stems are jointed and fleshy when young, but they dry out and appear woody when ageing.
 The young, fleshy stems are grey or green with sometimes red colouring along the tips.
 The leaves grow opposite to each other and are connected at the base.
 They grow on small bumpy petioles – which is the part of a stalk that attaches the leaf to the stem.
 The leaves then extend down the stem – which in turn, forms the noticeable joints.
 The leaves look like tiny blades, wrapped around the stem.
 This formation of the leaves gives the stems a ‘beaded’ look.
-Growing at the end of the stem, the inflorescences (another name for clusters of flowers) are spikey, and made up of small segments with largecymes.
+Growing at the end of the stem, the inflorescences (another name for clusters of flowers) are spikey, and made up of small segments with large cymes.
 Cymes are a group of flowers with a central stem that matures before the others.
 Each cyme usually has three flowers entirely immersed in the fleshy part of the joint.
 The unisex or bisexual flowers are nearly always identical in size and grow in an outwardly symmetrical style along the stems.
 The flowers have three to four fleshy exterior parts that connect to the apex (highest part of the stem), one or two stamens (the pollen-producing reproductive organ) and an ovary with two or three parts that hold the pollen (the stigma).
 There is a lot of fruit found in the outer part of the flower, and the fruit wall has a membrane.
 The seeds are vertical and spherical in shape, light brown, hairy and also have a membrane on the exterior.
 The hairs take on many forms – they can be angular, slight, curved, conic or straight.
 There is no feeding tissue (also known as the perisperm) within the seed.